agabor/docs/_includes/dotnet/push-notifications.md

 ### Push on Windows 8

 If you want to start using push on Windows 8, start by completing the [Windows 8 Push tutorial](/tutorials/windows-8-push-tutorial) to learn how to configure your app.
-Come back to this guide afterwards to learn more about the push features offered by Parse.
+Come back to this guide afterwards to learn more about the push features offered by MSG.

 ### Push on Windows Phone 8

 Windows Phone 8 supports authenticated and unauthenticated push notifications.
 Authenticated push notifications are not supported at this time.
 In the meantime, enjoy toast push notifications without any required setup.
 Some things you need to keep in mind:

-*   The communication between Parse and Microsoft's cloud is unencrypted.
-The communication between your device and Parse will always be secure.
+*   The communication between MSG and Microsoft's cloud is unencrypted.
+The communication between your device and MSG will always be secure.
 *   You are limited to 500 pushes per day per subscription.

 ### Push on Xamarin iOS